- Written by Dr.Mehmet Demircioglu

 When this happens, the patient may think the transplant failed.
 In reality, the transplanted hair may be growing, but the surrounding native hair has changed.

-What matters is that the choice is discussed before surgery, not discovered afterward in panic.
+The detail that matters is that the choice is discussed before surgery, not discovered afterward in panic.
 If a patient does not want medication, the surgical plan must respect that reality.

 A strong consultation should ask what may happen if hair loss continues.
-It should ask whether the frontal area, mid scalp, crown, and donor area are being planned together.
+It should ask whether the frontal area, mid-scalp, crown, and donor area are being planned together.

 What result am I really buying when I choose the hairline or the crown?